 Step 10: Give the client a deadline

 Ultimately, you want the client to walk away thinking, “this person gets me.
 They can solve my problem.
 Let’s roll”.
-And if you follow this ten-step plan, which works in any industry not just in B2B tech marketing, you will.
-Once you have, prepare to follow up without being a pain in the arse – find out how here.
+And if you follow these 10 steps, which works in any industry not just in B2B tech marketing, you will.
+Once you have, prepare to follow up without being a pain in the arse.